tek52/JoinDoApp/README.md

 ## Project

-This is a description of my project.
+This is a description newly designed UIs of the app.

 <table>
   <tr>